How do you meet the unique needs of each child?

 Warm weather snacks consist of water, fresh fruits and vegetables, rice cakes, homemade popcorn, hummus, and crackers.

-Note: We do accomodate many nutritional needs/restrictions.
+Note: We do accommodate many nutritional needs/restrictions.
 Please contact us if you have any questions.
-We are a NUT-FREE preschool.